Discover all sorts of outdoor fun

 Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, regional and skijoring/dog sledding trails that are dog-friendly.
 Dogs on a six-foot non-retractable leash are allowed on all paved trails except where posted otherwise.
 Owners must pick-up after their dogs.

-Three Rivers operates 63 holes of golf at four locations with driving ranges across the Twin Cities metro area.
+Three Rivers operates 63 holes of golf with driving ranges across the Twin Cities metro area.
 With scenic courses designed to challenge all levels of ability, you won't have to drive far to get your fix.
-Come practice your swing or round up a foursome and play a friendly round.
+Come practice your swing or round up a foursome and play a friendly round at one of our four locations: Baker National, Cleary Lake, Glen Lake Golf and Practice, and Eagle Lake Youth Golf Center.

 One of the best ways to explore year-round is to head out for a hike on the extensive trail system in Three Rivers.
 Trails wind through the woodland, grassland and wetland habitats of many species of wildlife.
 You’ll be amazed at what you might see along the way.